A PROUD HISTORY IN MICROCOSM

 2017: McLaren Automotive takes a 20-year lease on a new carbon fibre tub manufacturing facility

 NOW: UKAEA moves onto the AMP following completion of its nuclear fusion research facility; over 1100 homes and over 1.5m sq. ft of commercial space developed, alongside 300 acres of useable open space.
-Plans for Olive Lane 'heart of the community' released
+Waverley school opens in September 2020 and plans for Olive Lane 'heart of the community' released